New South Wales Police Force: 1788 – Early forms of law enforcement

 Law enforcement has existed in various forms since the foundation of the colony of New South Wales at Sydney in 1788.
 In order to protect the infant town against thieves and petty criminals after dark, Governor Arthur Phillip authorised the formation of a nightwatch in August 1789, consisting of eight of the best-behaved convicts.
-After his appointment as the new governor of New South Wales, Governor Lachlan Macquarie restructured the police force in January 1811, setting up a basic system of ranks and control and recruiting free men instead of convicts into the force.
+After his appointment as the new governor of New South Wales, Governor Lachlan Macquarie restructured the various police in January 1811, setting up a basic system of ranks and control and recruiting free men instead of convicts.
 Police units were under the rule of the District Magistrates.

 1825 – NSW Mounted Police

-After the conflict in 1824 with the Wiradjuri people around Bathurst and Mudgee, the colonial authorities in New South Wales recognised the need for a mounted force to maintain control on the frontier.
+After conflict in 1824 with the Wiradjuri people around Bathurst and Mudgee, the colonial authorities in New South Wales recognised the need for a mounted force to maintain control on the frontier.
 As a result, the NSW Mounted Police was formed in the following year.
-Up until 1850, this force operated as de facto cavalry unit as the troopers were soldiers requisitioned from the British Army.
-Their main task in this period was to subdue groups of Aboriginals resisting European colonisation and capture bushrangers.
+Up until 1850, this force operated as de facto cavalry unit as the troopers were soldiers requisitioned from the colonial forces of Australia.
+Their main tasks in this period were to subdue groups of Aboriginals resisting European colonisation and to capture bushrangers.
 From 1850 the Mounted Police took on a more civilian role.
 In 2009, it had 34 horses and was claimed to be the oldest mounted police unit in the world.
-Another specialist group formed during this time were the Water Police (formed in 1832).
+Another specialist group formed commenced operation during this time.
+The Water Police were formed in 1832.